How concerns are addressed

 Find out how the University addresses concerns about research integrity

-Concerns about research integrity are addressed by the University according to the framework provided by the 2007 Australian Code for the Responsible Conduct of Research (‘the Australian Code’).
-Concerns about research integrity will be addressed by the University according to the new 2018 version of the Australian Code for the Responsible Conduct of Research from 1 July 2019.
+Concerns about research integrity are addressed by the University according to the new 2018 version of the Australian Code for the Responsible Conduct of Research from 1 July 2019.
 These matters can be complicated and the response they require will vary depending on the nature of the issue raised.

 The following principles are followed to ensure that the process of addressing concerns about research integrity are fair.
 Concerns raised to the University of Melbourne are addressed in a manner consistent with these principles: